-The grazing regime for these pastures involves cattle grazing between 1st May and 31st July at a stocking density of no more than 0.4 Livestock Units per hectare.
-After the annual hay cut, the animals then aftermath graze the hay fields and the pastures at an optimum stocking density of 1.0 Livestock Units per hectare(based on the available herbage of 14.82 ha) until the end of October.
+The grazing regime for these pastures involves cattle grazing (currently with Charolais cattle) between 1st May and 31st July, at a stocking density of no more than 0.6 Livestock Units per hectare (LSU/ha).
+After the annual hay cut, the animals then aftermath graze the hay fields and the pastures at an optimum stocking density of 1.2 Livestock Units per hectare (based on the available herbage of 14.82 ha) until the end of October.
 The aim is to achieve an uneven sward, ranging in heights of 50mm by the end of the grazing season (end of October), with no under or over grazing or poaching.
-This regime will continue over the period covered by this management plan, in line with the HLS agreement.
+This regime will continue over the period covered by this management plan, to meet the requirements set out within the HLS agreement.

 The grassland in the pond field (field 7) is ungrazed and allowed to develop into a taller, ranker sward.
 However, an occasional cut will prevent the development of unwanted scrub and retain an open aspect to the pond.
 The area is hunted over by tawny owls and little owls.
-Therefore it is important to retain some areas of rough grassland and young scrub to encourage small mammals

-(a food source for owls).
-Therefore, 50% of the grassland in this field should be cut every year on rotation.
+Therefore it is important to retain some areas of rough grassland and young scrub to encourage small mammals (a food source for owls).
+Therefore, 50% of the grassland in this field should be cut every year on rotation (east/west).